 Lisa Strom returned to Ohio State as assistant coach in April 2011 and brought 10 years of professional golf experience to the squad as well as four years as a collegiate golfer for the Buckeyes.
 Strom works on a large capacity for Ohio State, aiding in recruiting, traveling, and working with the student-athletes on all aspects of their games.

-Strom's recruiting prowess was highlighted last season as the team was led by a trio of freshmen.
+Strom's recruiting prowess was highlighted in 2013-14 as the team was led by a trio of freshmen.
 Jessica Porvasnik, Zoe-Beth Brake and Katja Pogacar were Ohio State's top-3 scoring players for a squad that finished in a tie for seventh place at the NCAA Championships (third-best NCAA finish in school history).
 All three frosh earned All-Big Ten honors (Porvasnik and Brake on First Team; Pogacar on Second Team) while Porvasnik was named both the B1G Player of the Year and Freshman of the Year after capturing medalist honors in the conference championships.
 Strom's bond with Porvasnik extended into the 2014 U.S. Women's Open with Strom acting as Porvasnik's caddie in the LPGA's oldest major championship.